pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Applies to hint [SET_VAR](/optimizer-hints.md#set_varvar_namevar_value): Yes
-- Type: Boolean
+- Type: Enumeration
-- Default value: `OFF`
+- Default value: `legacy`
+- Possible values: `legacy`, `optimized`
-- This variable is used to control whether use hash join implementation v2 in TiDB.
-The value is `OFF` by default.
-If it is set to `ON`, TiDB will use hash join implementaion v2 to execute hash join, which is expected to have better performance.
+- This variable is used to control whether use optimized hash join in TiDB.
+The value is `legacy` by default.
+If it is set to `optimized`, TiDB will use optimized hash join to execute hash join, which is expected to have better performance.
-- Currently only inner join and outer join support hash join implementation v2, so for other joins, even if `tidb_hash_join_use_impl_v2` is set to `ON`, it will still use the original implementation.
+- Currently optimized hash join only support inner join and outer join, so for other joins, even if `tidb_hash_join_version` is set to `optimized`, it will still use the legacy hash join.

 ### tidb_hashagg_final_concurrency